Asia Today: Australian state leader says sick not isolating

 Six prisons in Victoria were placed into total lockdown on Tuesday after a staff member tested positive at one of the crowded facilities.

+Australian Deputy Chief Medical Officer Michael Kidd said the nation’s tally of 502 new COVID-19 cases on Wednesday was its largest ever.
+The fact that Australia recorded only two new cases on June 9 demonstrated how quickly outbreaks can spread, he said.

-Neighoring New South Wales state reported 16 new cases on Wednesday.
+All but 18 of the new cases were in Victoria state.
+Neighboring New South Wales reported 16 new cases.

-One was a returned traveler who was diagnosed in hotel quarantine in Sydney.
-The other 15 were linked to known clusters.
-The origins of the strains of the virus that infected the 15 were Victoria, New South Wales Chief Health officer Kerry Chant said.

-Queensland state reported one new case, a returned traveler who was diagnosed in quarantine.

 In other developments in the Asia-Pacific region: